 The obvious can’t be overstated: setup counts.
 I can’t tell you how many substandard setups I’ve encountered where the owner blamed his cartridge, tonearm, or turntable, which is one reason I started my traveling setup road show.

-user @lewm wrote:
+In that Audiogon post, user @lewm wrote:

 My neighbor, who sold the Benz LPS in order originally to buy ZYX UNIverse(s) (he had 3 in rapid succession), now has a Lyra Etna.
 I must go listen to it, not that I would ever spend that much.